What is the nil rate band?

 Where HMRC accept a claim to transfer unused NRB, the NRB that is available when the surviving spouse or civil partner dies is increased by the proportion of the NRB unused on the first death.

-Where the whole amount is passed to the surviving spouse or civil partner, the NRB of the survivor will be worth £650,000 (2018/19).
-If the deceased had made other bequests out of their estate, then the proportion of the NRB transferable is reduced proportionately.
+Where the whole amount of the NRB is passed to the surviving spouse or civil partner, the NRB of the survivor will be worth £650,000 (2018/19).

 Example – Henry and Clarissa